dario-marvin/MachineLearningDigits/README.md

 ### Data analysis

 Since it is well known there is not a perfect general learning algorithm for every problem, we explore many different approaches and select the best one for this problem according to the results.
-We try some of the most common methods for ML classidication, including:
+We try some of the most common methods for ML classification, including:
 - Decision tree learning (DT)
 - k-nearest neighbors algorithm (KNN)
 - Linear discriminant analysis (LDA)
 - Gaussian naive Bayes (GNB)
 - Support Vector Machines (SVM)

-For each of these approaches we compare the prediction of the model with the real value for the 1000 images we left as test, but also in the training set.
+For each of these approaches we compare the predictions of the model with the real values for the 1000 images in the test set, and we also ask the algorithm to classify the images it used to train itself.

 ## Results